 by Sebastian Cenizo

-For 2020, the existing range that included the 40i and 50i models is unchanged, but a new model joins the fray in the form of the xDriveM50i.
+For 2020, the existing range that included the 40i and 50i models is unchanged, but an all-new model joins the fray in the form of the xDriveM50i.
 This model features a unique M Sport body kit as standard, along with a number of performance enhancements that include a more powerful version of the engine found in the regular 50i (a model that can no longer be specced with the M Sport package), as well as 22-inch wheels, adaptive M suspension, and M Sport parts like an exhaust, a diff, and upgraded brakes.
 Five-zone climate control is also a new optional extra.

-The X7 is controversial in its styling, but BMW claims that its buyers outside of Germany like the larger grilles that are the current bone of contention with BMW styling.
+The X7 is controversial in its styling, but BMW claims that it's buyers outside of Germany like the larger grilles that are the current bone of contention with BMW styling.
 Along with those humongous grilles, the front end gets disproportionately narrow LED headlights and fog lights, which help make the X7 look even taller than it is.
 A metal-colored accent strip runs from the front wheel arch all the way to the rear reflectors, beneath which sit pentagonal exhaust exits.
 On the roof, rails make the car look longer, while a choice of 21- or 22-inch wheels add further visual mass.

-The BMW X7 is the biggest Bimmer ever made, and its height makes that clear.
+The BMW X7 SUV is the biggest Bimmer ever made, and its height makes that clear.
 Sitting at just over 71 inches tall, something like a 2 Series looks like a matchbox car in comparison.
-It's a wide vehicle too, measuring 78.7 inches across, and to make that work, it's long - 203.3 inches long.
+It's a broad vehicle too, measuring 78.7 inches in width, and to make that work, it's long - 203.3 inches long.
 The wheelbase is 122.2 inches in length, allowing for a breakover angle of 17.1 degrees.
 Ground clearance is 8.7 inches at its highest setting, with approach and departure angles measuring 23.1 and 20.5 degrees respectively.
 Thanks to adjustable air suspension, the height can be dropped to allow for easier access when parked or greater stability at higher speeds.
 Those dimensions mean a curb weight starting at 5,370 pounds for the 40i, 5,617 lbs for the 50i, and 5,661 lbs for the new M50i.

-As standard, the X7 gets a wide variety of color choices at no charge, with the usual Alpine White and Jet Black making an appearance, and metallic options like Carbon Black and Black Sapphire also available.
+As standard, the X7 gets a wide variety of exterior color choices at no charge, with the usual Alpine White and Jet Black making an appearance, and metallic options like Carbon Black and Black Sapphire also available.
 Other choices include Dark Graphite, Phytonic Blue, Arctic Grey, Manhattan Green, Vermont Bronze, and Mineral White.
 If you want a special Individual color, you can get your X7 painted in either Ametrin or Tanzanite Blue II at a cost of $1,950.
 Opting for the M50i model also adds various Cerium Grey highlights on the body, but no additional colors are unlocked with this model.

-The new X7 M50i is now the range-topper and offers with its M Sport body a more powerful engine than either of the other two available trims.
+The new BMW X7 M50i is now the range-topper and offers with its M Sport body a more powerful engine than either of the other two available trims.
 In this model, you get a 4.4-liter twin-turbo V8 developing the same amount of torque as the incredible M5 Competition super sedan.
-With 523 hp and 553 lb-ft of torque being sent to all four wheels, the M50i can engage launch control and complete the 0-60 mph sprint in just 4.5 seconds, a ridiculous time for a large premium SUV.
+With 523 hp and 553 lb-ft of torque being sent to all four wheels, the M50i can engage launch control and complete the 0 to 60 mph sprint in just 4.5 seconds, a ridiculous time for a large premium SUV.
 However, top speed is limited to 130 mph (155 if you spec performance tires) just like the other two models in the range.
 All variants use an eight-speed automatic transmission that allows for paddle shifting, and all three are capable of towing up to 7,500 lbs with the correct towing hitch attached.
 Even the base model, with its 3.0-liter turbo six-cylinder, is not slow, accelerating from 0-60 in 5.8 seconds.
 However, this model doesn't manage higher speeds with better tires and is capped at 130 mph.
 Its output is rated at 335 hp and 330 lb-ft.
 In between the top and base trims is the xDrive50i, which uses a detuned version of the M50i's 4.4-liter twin-turbo V8 to produce 456 horses and 479 lb-ft of twist, allowing it to complete the benchmark sprint in 5.2 seconds.

 The base model is known as the xDrive40i and is fitted with a 3.0-liter turbocharged inline-six that produces 335 hp and 330 lb-ft of torque.
 With an eight-speed Steptronic automatic gearbox, the base X7 - and both other variants for that matter - are very smooth accelerators, with turbo lag all but imperceptible.
 The engine's responses are similarly refined, with a willingness to get you moving whether it be from a standing start or when you need to overtake.